Education in Indonesia

-Education in Indonesia falls under the responsibility of the Ministry of Primary and Secondary Education (Kementerian Pendidikan Dasar dan Menengah, or Kemendikdasmen), the Ministry of Higher Education, Science, and Technology (Kementerian Pendidikan Tinggi, Sains, dan Teknologi, or Kemendikti Saintek) and the Ministry of Religious Affairs (Kementerian Agama, or Kemenag).
+Education in Indonesia falls under the responsibility of the Ministry of Primary and Secondary Education (Kementerian Pendidikan Dasar dan Menengah, or Kemendikdasmen), the Ministry of Higher Education, Science, and Technology (Kementerian Pendidikan Tinggi, Sains, dan Teknologi, or Kemendikti Saintek), and the Ministry of Religious Affairs (Kementerian Agama, or Kemenag).
 In Indonesia, all citizens must undertake twelve years of compulsory education.
-This consists of six years at elementary level and three years each at the middle and high school levels.
-Islamic, Christian, Hindu, Buddhist and Confuscian schools are under the responsibility of the Ministry of Religious Affairs.
+This consists of six years at the elementary level and three years each at the middle and high school levels.
+Islamic, Christian, Hindu, Buddhist, and Confucian schools are under the responsibility of the Ministry of Religious Affairs.

-Education is defined as a planned effort to establish a study environment and educational process so that the student may actively develop their own potential in various domains.
-The Constitution also notes that there are two types of education in Indonesia: formal and non-formal.
-Formal education is further divided into three levels: primary, secondary and tertiary education.
+Education is defined by Indonesia's 2003 National Education System Law as a conscious and planned effort to create a learning environment and process so that students can actively develop their potential.
+The law recognises three educational pathways: formal, non-formal, and informal.
+Formal education is structured and tiered and comprises basic, secondary, and higher education.
+Non-formal education is provided outside formal education and may be structured and tiered, while informal education is provided through family and the environment.

-Schools in Indonesia are run either by the government (negeri) or private sectors (swasta).
-Some private schools refer to themselves as "national plus schools" which means that their curriculum exceeds requirements set by the Ministry of Education, especially with the use of English as medium of instruction or having an international-based curriculum instead of the national one.
-In Indonesia there are approximately 170,000 primary schools, 40,000 junior-secondary schools and 26,000 high schools. eighty-four percent of these schools are under the Ministry of Education and Culture and the remaining sixteen percent under the Ministry of Religious Affairs.
+Schools in Indonesia are run either by the government (negeri) or the private sector (swasta).
+Some private schools refer to themselves as "national plus schools", which means that their curriculum exceeds the requirements set by the Ministry of Education, especially by using English as the medium of instruction or having an international-based curriculum instead of the national one.
+In Indonesia, there are approximately 170,000 primary schools, 40,000 junior-secondary schools, and 26,000 high schools.
+Eighty-four percent of these schools are under the Ministry of Education and Culture, and the remaining sixteen percent under the Ministry of Religious Affairs.

+School system overview

+The Indonesian education system is the fourth largest in the world, with more than fifty million students, three million teachers, and 300,000 schools.
+The compulsory education system is divided into three levels: primary school, junior high school, and senior high school.
+Primary school and junior high school are free, while senior high school requires a fee.
+In 2018, the net enrolment rates for primary school, junior high school, and senior high school were 93.5%, 78.84%, and 60.67%, respectively.
+Tertiary education participation is low at 36.31%.
+In 2011, the completion rates for primary school, junior high school, and senior high school were 95.3%, 97.68%, and 96.8%, respectively.

+Indonesian students can choose between state-run, non-sectarian public schools supervised by the Ministry of Education, Culture, Research, and Technology (Kemendikbudristek) and private or semi-private religious (usually Islamic) schools supervised and financed by the Ministry of Religious Affairs.
+Although 86.1% of the Indonesian population is registered as Muslim, only fifteen percent of school-age individuals attended religious schools according to the 2000 census.
+Overall enrolment figures are slightly higher for girls than for boys, and Java has higher enrolment figures than the rest of Indonesia.